vitelabs/vuilder-docs/vite-express/README.md

 To start using the dapp, you will need your Vite Wallet app ([iOS](https://apps.apple.com/us/app/vite-multi-chain-wallet/id1437629486) / [Android](https://play.google.com/store/apps/details?id=net.vite.wallet)) ready.
 Then switch the node setting of your to testnet.
 ![](./assets/vite-express-06.png)

+### Vite Passport Browser Extension

+Alternatively, you can use the [Vite Passport](https://chrome.google.com/webstore/detail/vite-passport/eckbjklobbepbbcklkjjgkkkpdakglmf) browser extension.
+Be sure to switch the network to Testnet after creating a wallet for this tutorial.

 ### Buy a Coffee